villimad/Euler-Method/README.md

 # Euler-Method
- Euler method for one equation
+ Euler method for one differential equation.

  You can see a usage example in main.cpp.